-- EKF is based on Taylor series expansions of the non-linear functions f and h. - Advantages: Simple, intuitive, computationally efficient - Disadvantages: Local approximation, differentiability requirements, only for Gaussian noises. - SLF is based on statistical linearization of the non-linearities: - Advantages: Global approximation, no differentiability requirements, computationally efficient - Disadvantages: Closed form computation of expectations, only for Gaussian noises.
+- EKF is based on Taylor series expansions of f and h. - Advantages: Simple, intuitive, computationally efficient - Disadvantages: Local approximation, differentiability requirements, only for Gaussian noises. - SLF is based on statistical linearization: - Advantages: Global approximation, no differentiability requirements, computationally efficient - Disadvantages: Closed form computation of expectations, only for Gaussian noises. - FHKF is a generalization of SLF into higher order polynomials approximations.